 Our Talking Hull project offers free, informal English language classes for people seeking sanctuary.
 The classes take place on campus every week during term-time and all members of our community who do not speak English as a first language are welcome to attend.

 PRE-SESSIONAL ENGLISH LANGUAGE PROGRAMMES

-The University also offers online summer courses of six or 10 weeks for students who need to study English before starting a degree programme.
+The University also offers a range of formal courses for students who need to study English before starting a degree programme.